jl33-ai/jl33-ai.github.io/source/_posts/the-next-interface.md

 type: writing
 ---

-The history of technology is earmarked by the invention of new interfaces.
-Interfaces are born when we realize that there is a new type of _consumer_ that wants to read or write to our systems.
+The history of technology can be traced through the invention of new interfaces.
+Interfaces are born when there is a new type of **_consumer_** that wants to read or write to our systems.

 <br>

 # Examples

 For example, the Application Programming Interface (API) was born because software needed a way to communicate with other software and programmers.
-So we started writing specifications like [REST](https://en.wikipedia.org/wiki/REST).
+So we started writing protocols like [HTTP](https://developer.mozilla.org/en-US/docs/Web/HTTP/Overview).*

 The Graphical User Interface (GUI) was made in [Xerox PARC](https://spectrum.ieee.org/xerox-parc) because we needed to make computers accessible to _normal people_ (not just programmers).
 So we moved from text-based commands to visual metaphors (like the mouse, desktop, or folders).